Investors

 Commissioner

-He is an Indonesian citizen, aged 61 as of 31 December 2021.
+He is an Indonesian citizen, aged 64 as of December 31, 2024.
 He obtained a Master of Business Administration degree in banking from Golden Gate University, USA in 1986.
-He holds a bachelor’s degree in Marketing from the Center of Business England, which he earned in 1979.
+He holds a Bachelor’s degree in Marketing from the Center of Business England, which he earned in 1979.

 Board of Directors